Ricky Seals-Jones Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Recent Performances

-- In last week's game against the Chiefs, Seals-Jones was targeted six times and racked up four catches for 58 yards and scored one touchdown.
+- In last week's outing against the Chiefs, Seals-Jones was targeted six times, picking up 58 yards on four receptions while scoring one touchdown.

+- Over his last three games, Seals-Jones has collected 118 yards on 11 catches with one touchdown, averaging 39.3 yards per game on 19 targets.

 Seals-Jones' Washington Teammates